 Conclusion

 Understanding the difference between hair shedding and hair loss is essential for anyone experiencing changes in their hair density.
 While hair shedding is a normal part of the hair growth cycle and is usually temporary, hair loss can indicate an underlying issue that may require professional attention.
 By recognizing the signs and seeking appropriate guidance, you can address these concerns effectively.
-Remember, if in doubt, it’s always best to consult a healthcare professional who can provide expert advice tailored to your specific situation.
+Remember, if in doubt, it’s always best to consult with a doctor healthcare professional who can provide expert advice tailored to your specific situation.